metno/arcanist-support/README.md

 To use the scripts, modify your PATH env so that it accesses <ABSOLUTE-PATH-TO-ARCANIST-SUPPORT>/bin/

+If you do this, then it can also be an idea to install stand-alone linters (e.g., cpplint) to the same directory.

 To use the linters defined in arcanist-support, configure your arcanist environment.
 This can be done in the .arcconfig of each project, but we recommend setting this up globally.
 Either manually edit your .arcrc file, or run the following command:

     $ arc set-config load '["<ABSOLUTE-PATH-TO-ARCANIST-SUPPORT>/src/"]'